Transformer ratio arm bridge: Detailed example

 The operation of a universal TRA bridge is best explained on the basis of an actual product, the Wayne Kerr B221 bridge, dating from the 1950s.
 It used valve (vacuum tube) technology.
 The following description is simplified.

 The bridge is based on two transformers (Fig. 4): T1 is described as the voltage transformer, and is driven by the signal source in the usual way.
 T2, the "current transformer", compares the two arms of the circuit – for the unknown $Z_x$ and the various standards – and drives the null detector, which takes the form of a phase-sensitive detector with adjustable sensitivity, feeding two magic eyes.
+(Later versions of the instrument, with transistorised circuitry, used a moving-coil meter as the display for the null detector.)

 Taps at 1, 10, 100 and 1000 turns are shown on the T1 secondary and on T2 primary P2a.
 Four-way selector switches are shown, but the tap selections are actually combined on a single switch to give seven measuring ranges.
-Full-scale limits at full accuracy (specified as ±0.1%) are 100 MΩ, 11.1 pF and 10 kH for the least sensitive range, and 100 Ω, 11.1 µF and 10 mH for the most sensitive range.
+Full-scale limits at full accuracy (specified as ±0.1%) are 100 MΩ, 11.1 pF and 10 kH for the least sensitive range, and 100 Ω, 11.1 μF and 10 mH for the most sensitive range.
 Each range can be extended in the direction of higher resistance, higher inductance or lower capacitance at reduced accuracy.
 The voltage applied by T1 to $Z_x$ is about 30 V r.m.s. on the least sensitive range, 30 mV on the two most sensitive.

 The most significant figures of the major and minor components of $Z_x$ are obtained by switching the resistance standard Rs1 and the capacitance standard Cs1 to one of taps 0 to 10 on the secondary of T1.
 The second significant figures are obtained by switching Rs2 and Cs2 in the same way.
 Continuous ("vernier") fine adjustment to give third and fourth significant figures is provided by Rs3 and Cs3.
 Rs3 and Cs3 are shown connected to tap 10 on T1, but in practice these two standards may be connected to any convenient tap, as appropriate to their values.

 Primary P2b on T2 provides 100-turn taps of both polarities.
 Switching the capacitance standards between the positive and negative taps selects between capacitance measurements and inductance measurements.
 Similarly the polarity of the resistance standard can be reversed, so that measurements can be made in all four quadrants.

 Besides the main balance controls described above, the front panel of the instrument has zero adjustments for both resistance and capacitance.
 The inductive elements of the wire-wound resistance standards are compensated by trimming capacitors.
 All these and other trimming components are omitted in Fig. 4.